Dshah0623/X-Ray-Tooling-WAT.ai-/RAG/README.md

 4. Integrate with GPT api to compare performance
 5. Prompt engineering to iterate on quality of cohere calls

+# To run a chat:
+`python chat_interface.py`
+Use the following flags to change options:

+`--use_cohere` will use cohere instead of open ai as the llm.

+`--use_chroma` will use the chroma embedding db instead of a vector index

+`--use_open_ai_embeddings` will use open ai embeddings instead of huggingface embeddings

 # To run a batch job of embeddings creation:

 `python pubmed_embeddings.py --run_batch`